Man-Killer is a minor, dated Marvel villain. She was chiefly seen in 1973 and 1981.

 This triggered a breakdown in van Horn, who froze.
 Presumably, she no longer could focus enough to cybernetically operate her exoskeleton.

 Correcting her A.I.M.

 That van Horn suspected all along that it was AIM backing Cartwright’s group is *not* explicitly stated.
-But it does help explain her breakdown at the end of the story by having spent a good while in conflicted denial.
+Our take is that she had a breakdown because she spent a long time in denial.